 As part of purchase accounting, the Company identified executory contracts in the commercial supply agreements between Keryx and its contract manufacturers for Auryxia, which include future firm purchase commitments.
 These executory contracts were deemed to have an off-market element related to the amount of purchase commitments that exceed the current forecast.
 The Company regularly reviews its estimate of the excess purchase commitment liability including a review of assumptions of expected future demand, estimates of anticipated expiry of inventory under firm purchase commitments that are estimated to expire before they could be sold as well as any modifications to supply agreements during each reporting period.
-The excess purchase commitment liability relating to these executory contracts was \$71.2 million and \$55.8 million as of September 30, 2021 and December 31, 2020, respectively.
-During the quarter ended September 30, 2021, the Company reviewed the detailed assumptions above and recorded a \$6.0 million reduction to the excess purchase commitments liability within cost of goods sold.
-The reduction to the excess purchase commitments liability was primarily due to the settlement of all patent litigation proceedings related to Abbreviated New Drug Applications filed with respect to Auryxia, which allows for generic versions of Auryxia beginning in March 2025.
-The Company recognized this non-cash gain in accordance with ASC 270 Interim Reporting, specifically ASC 270-10-45-6(c) Other Presentation Matters, which allows for recovery of losses on the same inventory in later interim periods of the same fiscal year as long as the as long as the recovery of losses does not exceed the previously recognized loss.
-During the quarter ended June 30, 2021, the Company completed a routine update of its long-range plan and related estimates of expiry.
-This routine update included the impact of recent activity with regards to our long-term payor contract strategy which continues to focus on contract economics and net revenue growth and resulted in a \$30.3 million charge to cost of goods sold during the quarter ended June 30, 2021.
-In addition, as of June 30, 2021, the Company also considered whether this increase was a potential indicator of impairment of the Auryxia asset group as of June 30, 2021.
-As part of its assessment, the Company reviewed the Auryxia net sales and estimated future cash flows included in its long-range plan and concluded that the increase in excess purchase commitment liability was not an indicator of impairment of the Auryxia asset group as of June 30, 2021.
-In addition, during the first quarter ended March 31, 2021, the Company recorded a non-cash gain to cost of goods sold of \$9.0 million driven largely by a reduction in purchase commitments due to the amendment to the Siegfried Agreement.
+The excess purchase commitment liability relating to these executory contracts was \$72.7 million and \$76.7 million as of March 31, 2022 and December 31, 2021, respectively.
+During the quarter ended March 31, 2022, the Company reviewed the detailed assumptions above and recorded a \$0.8 million reduction to the excess purchase commitments liability within cost of goods sold.
+During the quarter ended March 31, 2022, the Company reduced the excess purchase commitment liability by \$3.2 million for inventory received that had previously been identified as excess.

 On April 9, 2019, the Company entered into a Supply Agreement with Esteve Química, S.A., or Esteve, or the Esteve Agreement.
 The Esteve Agreement includes the terms and conditions under which Esteve will manufacture vadadustat drug substance for commercial use.
 Pursuant to the Esteve Agreement, the Company provides rolling forecasts to Esteve on a quarterly basis, or the Esteve Forecast.
 The Esteve Forecast reflects the Company's needs for vadadustat drug substance produced by Esteve over a certain number of months, represented as a quantity of vadadustat drug substance per calendar quarter.
 The parties have agreed to a volume-based pricing structure under the Esteve Agreement.
 The Esteve Agreement has an initial term of four years, beginning April 9, 2019 and ending April 9, 2023.
 Pursuant to the Esteve Agreement, the Company has agreed to purchase a certain percentage of the global demand for vadadustat drug substance from Esteve.
-As of September 30, 2021, the Company has committed to purchase \$34.4 million of vadadustat drug substance from Esteve through the fourth quarter of 2022.
+As of March 31, 2022, the Company has committed to purchase \$39.0 million of vadadustat drug substance from Esteve through the second quarter of 2023.

 On March 11, 2020, the Company entered into a Supply Agreement with Patheon Inc., or Patheon, or the Patheon Agreement.
 The Patheon Agreement includes the terms and conditions under which Patheon will manufacture vadadustat drug product for commercial use.
 Pursuant to the Patheon Agreement, the Company provides Patheon a long-term forecast on an annual basis, as well as short-term forecasts on a quarterly basis, or the Patheon Forecast.
 The Patheon Forecast reflects the Company's needs for commercial supply of vadadustat drug product produced by Patheon, represented as a quantity of drug product per calendar quarter.
 The parties have agreed to a volume-based pricing structure under the Patheon Agreement.
 The Patheon Agreement has an initial term beginning March 11, 2020 and ending June 30, 2023.
 Pursuant to the Patheon Agreement, the Company has agreed to purchase a certain percentage of the global demand for vadadustat drug product from Patheon.
-As of September 30, 2021, the Company had a minimum commitment with Patheon for \$4.2 million through the third quarter of 2021.
+As of March 31, 2022, the Company had a minimum commitment with Patheon for \$3.9 million through the fourth quarter of 2022.